mattoxb/cs421-sp25-web/content/Docs/Communication.md

 	- **Be clear about what you are asking**
 		- If you are getting an error describe best you can what you did before the error happened and what the error message was.
 		- If you are having trouble with a homework or MP, tell us exactly which question.
+	- **Always search before posting** --- Yeah, it's a repeat.
+You can guess for yourself why we feel the need to say this twice.
 - Don't post code.
 If you have code questions, you should use office hours for that.

-### Joining
+### Joining Campuswire

 Invitation Link: https://campuswire.com/p/GD13D08D5
 Code: 5249

+### Joining Discord

 ## Good Reasons to Email the Prof

 There are hundreds of you, and only one instructor.
 If everyone sends an email the system will bog down.
-This is the purpose of campuswire and office hours.
+This is the purpose of CampusWire, Discord, and office hours.
 However, there are situations where emailing the instructor is a good idea.

 - Let the professor know of an emergency situation that prevents you from fully taking part in the class.
 (We're talking about things covered by the student code, like hospital trips, family emergencies, and the like.)
 - If you miss your exam or know that you will miss it.
 It happens, and we usually will give you another opportunity if you tell us right away.